Concepta Riley: Career and family

 Producers paired Concepta with Harry Hewitt (Ivan Beavis), a bus inspector and widower.
 Harry soon proposes to Concepta and they marry within a month.
 They were the second set of characters to marry on-screen in the show's history.
 The wedding took place on 1 October 1961.
 Concepta moves in with Harry and his daughter Lucille Hewitt (Jennifer Moss) at number seven Coronation Street.
 Lucille liked Concepta because she believed that her father would be happy once again having a wife.
 In 1962, writers came up with a dog racing storyline for the Hewitt's when they purchase a greyhound and enter it into a race, which it wins.
 This prompts Concepta's neighbours to believe that they can make money off the dog.
 Elsie Tanner (Pat Phoenix) even bets her entire holiday fund on the race, which it loses forcing the Hewitts to retire from dog racing.

 Producers soon set about expanding the Hewitt family, with the birth of Concepta and Harry's son Christopher Hewitt (Victoria Baker).
 Lucille finds it difficult to adjust to having a brother and is jealous that he gets more attention.
 To mark the first anniversary of the Hewitt's wedding, producers lined up a story in which Christopher is abducted.
 When Lucille is running errands for Annie, someone snatches Christopher from outside Gamma Garments.
 The police are called and Concepta goes missing in the search for him.
-Florrie Lindley (Betty Alberge) soon finds Concepta wondering the streets crying in her search for Christopher.
+Florrie Lindley (Betty Alberge) soon finds Concepta wandering the streets crying in her search for Christopher.
 The search focuses on the Hewitts and the local canal is drained.
 Lucille is questioned as people think that she has harmed her brother out of jealousy.
 Elsie manages to track Christopher down to the home of Joan Akers (Anna Cropper), who has taken him because she is unstable following the death of her own child.
 The story was a success for the show because it gained the highest ratings to that date, with 21 million people watching.
 The Hewitt's carried on in the show having to put up with Lucille's dramas as she rebelled.